mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

-* Now, we're getting to the fun part of this project.

   * Our original business question was to find out `how member behavior differs from casual rider behavior.` So, to kick things off, let's see `how many rides` are attributed to annual members vs. casual riders.

     * We'll also be taking the percentages of each category of user – as well as dividing the data by quarterly results – to get a more complete picture of what's going on: